-- Development of gene-based (adeno-associated virus, mRNA) therapies to restore nitrogen metabolism and ureagenesis.
+- Development of gene-based (adeno-associated virus, mRNA) therapies to restore nitrogen metabolism, ureagenesis, and creatine biosynthesis.

-- Exploring the underlying neurobiology in arginase deficiency to gain a greater understanding of the neuropathology that exists in this enzyme deficiency.
+- Exploring the underlying neurobiology in arginase deficiency and in guanidinoacetate methyltransferase deficiency to gain a greater understanding of the neuropathology that exists in these enzyme deficiencies.

 - Developing new therapeutic approaches to treating deficiency of carbamoyl phosphate synthetase 1.

 - Understanding the effect of guanidinoacetate on GABA-A receptors in guanidinoacetate methyltransferase deficiency.

 Nitzahn M, Lipshutz GS.
 CPS1: Looking at an ancient enzyme in a modern light.
 Mol Genet Metab.
 2020 Nov;131(3):289-298. doi: 10.1016/j.ymgme.2020.10.003.